Bassel-Sadek/MTC/From-Travel-Model-To-EMFAC.md

 To run EMFAC, the analyst can follow the on-screen instructions or the instructions on the "Run EMFAC" page.
 (Here: https://github.com/BayAreaMetro/modeling-website/wiki/Run-EMFAC)

-On the MTC server Mainmodel (add machine specs), EMFAC takes about 1.5 to complete.
+On the MTC server Mainmodel (add machine specs), EMFAC takes about 1.5 hours to complete.

 Footnotes: